-Nicole uses classic Swedish Massage, Trigger Point Therapy and heat as the main modalities in her massages, working with moderate to deep pressure, within your comfort zone of pain tolerance.
+Nicole uses classic Swedish Massage and heat as the main modalities in her massages, working with moderate to deep pressure, within your comfort zone of pain tolerance.
 Relaxation and comfort are always at the centre of your massage.
 Please leave any "no pain, no gain" ideas at home as they don't apply on Nicole's massage table!
 (This moderate approach to massage has been proven to be just as effective as "deep tissue massage" for alleviating soft tissue pain, but without the discomfort.)

 Nicole believes massage to be a valid and beneficial component of self-care and rehabilitation and enjoys receiving regular massage as part of her own health care strategy.

 In her ongoing attempt to provide her clients with a high standard of care, Nicole is currently educating herself on the latest science based findings on human anatomy, pain, and the prevalent myths and misinformation about massage therapy.